Japanese Taiho II (Great Phoenix) class Aircraft Carrier:

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.

-Maximum Effective Range: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range, or medium range missile type (See revised bomb and missile tables for details.)

-Mega Damage: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range, or medium range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, 16, or 32 for both launchers per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), sixteen (16), or thirty-two (32) missiles for both launchers per melee and can be fired at multiple targets at the same time.

 Payload: 32 cells missiles in after launcher (possible total of 64 long range missiles).
 Two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.